ebaauw/homebridge-hue/README.md

 Copyright © 2016-2023 Erik Baauw.
 All rights reserved.

 ### Planned Changes
+Support for deCONZ gateways has been deprecated, in favour of [Homebridge deCONZ](https://github.com/ebaauw/homebridge-deconz).
 See [Future Development of Homebridge Hue](https://github.com/ebaauw/homebridge-hue/issues/1070).

 ### Introduction
-This [Homebridge](https://github.com/homebridge/homebridge) plugin exposes to Apple's [HomeKit](http://www.apple.com/ios/home/) ZigBee devices (lights, plugs, sensors, switches, ...) connected to a [Hue](http://www2.meethue.com/) bridge by Signify, or to a [deCONZ](https://github.com/dresden-elektronik/deconz-rest-plugin) gateway by dresden elektronik.
+This [Homebridge](https://github.com/homebridge/homebridge) plugin exposes to Apple's [HomeKit](http://www.apple.com/ios/home/) ZigBee devices (lights, plugs, sensors, switches, ...) connected to a [Hue](http://www2.meethue.com/) bridge by Signify~~, or to a [deCONZ](https://github.com/dresden-elektronik/deconz-rest-plugin) gateway by dresden elektronik~~.

 Note that Hue was originally developed by Philips, before they split off their Lighting division into Signify.
 Signify are still using the Philips Hue brand name.

-For a better understanding of deCONZ, see [deCONZ for Dummies](https://github.com/dresden-elektronik/deconz-rest-plugin/wiki/deCONZ-for-Dummies).
+~~For a better understanding of deCONZ, see [deCONZ for Dummies](https://github.com/dresden-elektronik/deconz-rest-plugin/wiki/deCONZ-for-Dummies).~~

 See the [Wiki](https://github.com/ebaauw/homebridge-hue/wiki/Features) for a list of Homebridge Hue features and supported devices, including a comparison of the features of:
 - The native HomeKit function of the gen-2 (square) Hue bridge; of
 - Homebridge Hue in combination with a Hue bridge; and of
-- Homebridge Hue in combination with deCONZ.
+- Homebridge deCONZ in combination with a deCONZ gateway.

-Homebridge Hue does automatic discovery of Hue bridges and deCONZ gateways.
+Homebridge Hue does automatic discovery of Hue bridges ~~and deCONZ gateways~~.
-It supports multiple bridges / gateways from one installation.
+It supports multiple bridges ~~/ gateways~~ from one installation.
 It supports both the v2 (square) and v1 (round) Hue bridge.
 It works in combination with the native HomeKit functionality of the v2 Hue bridge.

 Please see the [Wiki](https://github.com/ebaauw/homebridge-hue/wiki) for a detailed description of Homebridge Hue.

 ### Prerequisites
-You need a Philips Hue bridge or deCONZ gateway to connect Homebridge Hue to your ZigBee lights, switches, and sensors.
+You need a Philips Hue bridge ~~or deCONZ gateway~~ to connect Homebridge Hue to your ZigBee lights, switches, and sensors.
-I recommend using the latest Hue bridge firmware, with API v1.41.0 (v2 bridge) or v1.16.0 (v1 bridge) or higher, and the latest deCONZ beta, v2.9.0 or higher.
+I recommend using the latest Hue bridge firmware, with API v1.59.0 (v2 bridge) or v1.16.0 (v1 bridge) or higher~~, and the latest deCONZ beta, v2.9.0 or higher~~.

 You need a server to run Homebridge.
 This can be anything running [Node.js](https://nodejs.org): from a Raspberry Pi, a NAS system, or an always-on PC running Linux, macOS, or Windows.